 Statutory and regulatory authority requirements

 The processes of providing for safe working practices

 Safety equipment/systems and considerations to facilitate working safely at heights

-To enrol into a CITB funded course, please contact the SA Training Coordinator (funding is for SA courses only) on 08 8245 8644 or email firstname.lastname@example.org
+CITB Funding SA courses only (Total cost with valid membership is $125).
+To enrol into a CITB funded course, please contact the SA Training Coordinator on 08 8245 8644 or email email@example.com.

 Unit of Competency

 Assessment: Students learning outcomes will be assessed using practical activities designed to simulate the work environment and written questions as appropriate.

 Delivery Method: Classroom theory via PowerPoint presentations, including audio-visual material, practical desktop activities and discussion.

 Practical components using height safety equipment in a range of work simulated scenarios.

 Please select your state so that courses on the site can be shown for your location.